system dot gay

 ✨ Zari they/she

-Zari fronts most of the time right now, and contains most of what you know our personality to be prior to coming out as plural.
+Zari fronts about 60% of the time, and contains most of what you know our personality to be prior to coming out as plural.
 They're agender and asexual, but often interested in kink.
 They love reality TV, documentaries, psychology, and electric cars.
-Our "masked" state for public interaction is mostly Zari, though increasingly this is sort of a combination of them and Ethan.
-Zari has taken on much of the system coordination and management, handling daily life, medical appointments, and making sure everyone's needs are considered.

 ⚫️ Ethan he/him

-Ethan's a trans man exploring masculinity after feeling like he couldn't be more than a femboy.
-He often experiences intense dysphoria from inhabiting a body shaped by someone else's transition.
-Ethan's 19 years old, notably younger than our body's age, but often handles crisis situations and protective responsibilities when other headmates are overwhelmed or burnt out.
-While he can be emotionally immature at times, he's also assertive and tends to step up when the system needs someone to manage difficult situations.
-He can access Zari's memories but not vice versa, and has been developing his own social connections and friendships separate from the system's previous relationships.
+He's 19 years old, notably younger than our system's age, but often handles crisis situations and protective responsibilities when other headmates are overwhelmed or burnt out.
+He's more assertive and dominant than most of the system, and tends to step up when the system needs someone to manage difficult situations.

 💖 Melanie she/her

 Melanie's a binary transsexual woman, and is the most feminine part of us.
 She loves traditional gender roles and really enjoys masculine men taking care of her.
-She'll often argue that she's straight, and sometimes makes us wish we had vaginoplasty.
-She fronted for multiple years of our life and is significant, but had been dormant for some time until very recently returning.
-We're still relearning how to navigate life with her present again.
-Melanie sometimes questions whether she believes in the system or plurality itself, which creates interesting dynamics.
+She's straight, and often wishes we had vaginoplasty.

 🌀 Flux it/its